 Although it works more on your upper back, you can make some adjustments to hit your rear deltoid effectively.
 For example, holding the bar with a wider grip and taking your elbows slightly out.

 - Place the legs off the bench on foot platforms or boxes.
-The height should be enough off the ground so you can grip the bar with straight arms.
+The height should be high enough off the ground so you can grip the bar with straight arms.

 - Lie properly on the bench with your face down and legs straight, chest and knees on the edge of it.